Leadership Without Authority

 Leadership is practiced every day, not in big moments.

-SECTION 13 — SIGNALS YOU’RE DEVELOPING REAL LEADERSHIP
+SIGNALS YOU'RE DEVELOPING REAL LEADERSHIP

 You know you're progressing when: